TheRoadSurgeon/CS351-GroupProject/README.md

 **Q5: What authentication method will you use (e.g., username/password, OAuth, JWT)?**

+*We will use simple OAuth to make sign-ups and logins quick and secure.
+OAuth is relatively easy to setup since it shifts most of the security burden to the trusted provider.
+This makes the platform more user-friendly and trustworthy, especially for donors and verified food banks.*

 **Q6: How will you store and protect sensitive user data (e.g., passwords, tokens)?**

+*Since we are using OAuth, we will not store raw passwords at all.
+Instead, we will securely store only the minimal information needed, such as OAuth tokens or user IDs, in the database.
+Tokens will be encrypted or stored with a secure library, and all communication with the server will be over HTTPS.
+Access tokens will be short-lived, and refresh tokens will be handled carefully to reduce the risk of unauthorized access.*

 ## Deployment

 **Q7: Where will you deploy your project (e.g., Heroku, AWS, Render)?
 How will you manage environment variables and secrets during deployment?**

+*We plan to deploy the frontend on Vercel, which is optimized for React applications, and connect it to a backend (e.g., Flask API) hosted on a cloud provider.
+Environment variables and API keys will be stored securely in Vercel’s built-in environment variable manager.
+This ensures secrets remain hidden from the codebase while still being accessible during runtime.*

 **Q8: How will you ensure your deployment is reliable and easy to update?**

+*Deployment will follow Vercel's protocol, so every update pushed to the main branch automatically triggers a new build and deployment.
+This ensures that fixes and new features can be delivered quickly.
+We will also use version control and branches to test before pushing live to avoid any unchecked bugs.*